-An information security vulnerability is a flaw or a weakness in a system or application that a malicious attacker could exploit and result in a compromise of the confidentiality, integrity or availability of both software and hardware systems.
+An information security vulnerability is a flaw or a weakness in a system or application that a malicious attacker could exploit, and could result in a compromise of the confidentiality, integrity or availability of both software and hardware systems.

-We as Security Testers (or pentesters, white hat hackers) find every day new vulnerabilities on our clients software, systems and procedures that if someone discloses them before they patch it could result in a great problem as much for the users as for the company.
+We, as Security Testers (or pentesters, white hat hackers), every day find new vulnerabilities in our clients' software, systems, and procedures.
+If someone discloses these, before they’re fixed, the result could be as great a problem for the users as it is for the company.

-Even though identifying and fixing vulnerabilities is crucial and the process of disclosure of vulnerabilities is a part of this ecosystem, performing security tests on systems that we do not have the authorization for, could end on legal issues for the researcher.
+Identifying and fixing vulnerabilities is crucial, and the process of disclosure of vulnerabilities is a part of this ecosystem.
+However, performing security tests on systems that we do not have the authorization for, could result in legal issues for the researcher.
 This risk might be reduced if we apply good practices when we are going to disclose a vulnerability.

-To understand how we should disclose vulnerabilities we need to know who are the actors that participate in this process:
+To understand how we should disclose vulnerabilities, we need to know who the actors are who participate in this process:

-Individuals or organizations who find vulnerabilities, they could be researchers, security companies, users, among others.
+Individuals or organizations who find vulnerabilities.
+They could be researchers, security companies, users, as well as others.

-They manage the vendor’s response to vulnerabilities, they serve as unbiased, independent evaluators of severity and may act as a medium for communicating with the public.
+They manage the vendor’s response to vulnerabilities.
+They serve as unbiased, independent evaluators of severity and may act as an intermediary for communicating with the public.